Table of Contents

 Official State Flower of Texas

 The bluebonnet was named the official state flower of Texas in 1901.
 The blue tint and sunbonnet-shaped petals of bluebonnet flowers earned them the name (though not all bluebonnets are blue).
 Texas state flower appear in a variety of colors, including indigo, pink, and white.
-They bloom from mid-March through April, with various seasonal united flowers between.
+They bloom from mid-March through April, with various seasonal flowers in between.
+Today, it stands out as one of the most popular flowers in Texas because of both its beauty and cultural tie to the region.

 Cultural Significance of State Flower of Texas